Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

 It might.
 All species of ash (Fraxinus sp.) are susceptible to EAB and none have any natural resistance.
-There are over 2,000 ash trees in City rights-of-way and some 200+ in developed parks.
 Ash represents 25% of the total tree population in some areas of the city.
-In addition, ash is one of the most common tree covers in the bottomlands along the Cannon and Mississippi rivers, on the bluffs and in agricultural areas.
+In addition, ash is one of the most common tree covers in the bottomlands along the Cannon and Mississippi rivers, on the bluffs, and in agricultural areas.

-Many kinds of trees grow well in Red Wing including varieties of maple, linden, hackberry, honeylocust, and others.
-To learn about trees recommended for southeast Minnesota, visit Natural Resources.
+Many kinds of trees grow well in Red Wing including varieties of linden, hackberry, honeylocust, and others.
+To learn about trees recommended for southeast Minnesota, visit University of Minnesota Extension.